-- The 2015 MCA USO Decision confirmed that the public payphones claim should not be based on the total number of existing payphones but rather on the minimum number of payphones per locality based on the parameters established in the 2010 MCA USO Decision (based upon locality population). - GO's USO Model presents the net payphone cost based on both the total existing number of payphones, and the optimal number of payphones as set by the minimum requirements as established in the MCA USO Decision.
-GO's funding request for 2019 is based on the optimal number of payphones, in line with the MCA USO Decision and previous MCA USO Decision Notices. - The optimal number of payphones, as calculated by GO's USO Model based on the minimum payphone requirement set by the MCA USO Decision, is of 184 payphones across the Maltese islands.
-Based on GO's USO Model, 183 payphones (out of the 184 minimum payphone requirement) across all localities generate a negative margin, leading to a net cost of €28,218 according to GO's claim. - The methodology employed by GO to arrive at the net payphone USO costs is presented on the next page.
+- The 2015 MCA USO Decision confirmed that the public payphones claim should not be based on the total number of existing payphones but rather on the minimum number of payphones per locality based on the parameters established in the 2010 MCA USO Decision (based upon locality population). - The optimal number of payphones, based on the minimum payphone requirement set by the MCA USO Decision in each locality, is of 184 payphones across the Maltese islands.
+In terms of GO's USO claim and model, we note the following: - GO's USO Model presents the net payphone cost based on both the total existing number of payphones, and the optimal number of payphones as set by the minimum requirements as established in the MCA USO Decision. - GO's funding request for 2020 is based on the optimal number of payphones, in line with the MCA USO Decision and previous MCA USO Decision Notices.
+However, it is noted that in GO's original funding request for 2020, the total quantity of payphones was 192.
+There were also some localities with a lower number of payphones than the minimum payphone requirement set by the MCA USO Decision.
+Such a lower number of payphones is deemed acceptable given that payphones are a service which is in the process of being phased out.
+GO had kept the MCA informed on the removal of payphones in different localities. - After taking into consideration, on a per locality basis, the lower of (a) the minimum payphone requirement as set by the MCA USO Decision and (b) the actual number of payphones as per GO's original claim, the payphones within scope generate a negative margin, leading to a net cost of €18,934 according to GO's original claim. - > The methodology employed by GO to arrive at the net payphone USO costs is presented on the next page.